Skip over navigation

 Vegetables

-Florida growers harvested fresh market vegetables from 210,400 acres in 2007.
-Cash receipts for all vegetables amounted to $1.65 billion, which amounted to 21.6 percent of all cash receipts in 2007.
-Tomatoes, peppers, sweet corn, cucumbers, and snap beans accounted for the largest amount of sales among vegetable crops.
+Florida growers harvested fresh market vegetables from 224,000 acres in 2009.
+Cash receipts for all vegetables amounted to $1.64 billion, which amounted to 23.2 percent of all cash receipts in 2009.
+Tomatoes, peppers, snap beans, sweet corn, potatoes, and cucumbers accounted for the largest amount of sales among vegetable crops.

 Greenhouse and Nursery Production

-The total value of Florida greenhouse and nursery production exceeds $1.94 billion.
-The foliage and floriculture industry contributed $915 million, up from $804 million in 2006.
+The total value of Florida greenhouse and nursery production exceeds $1.67 billion.

 Berries and Melons

-Strawberry production for 2007 was up from the year before, resulting in cash receipts of $329.3 million compared to $239.1 million in 2006.
-Higher prices for watermelons resulted in an increase in their total crop value to $152.5 million in 2007.
+Strawberry production for 2009 was up from the year before, resulting in cash receipts of $313.6 million compared to $249.4 million in 2008.
+Lower production for watermelons resulted in a decrease in total crop value to $135.8 million in 2009.

 Field Crops

-Potato prices in 2007 increased from the previous year, resulting in cash receipts of $161.6 million to growers.
-Sugarcane production was up from the previous year, with total cash receipts increasing to $445.1 million in 2007.
-Cash receipts for peanuts increased to $60.4 million, due to increased production in 2007.
-Increases in the prices for cotton and cottonseed produced cash receipts of $38.6 million in 2007, compared to $34.7 million in 2006.
+Sugarcane production was down from the previous year, with total cash receipts decreasing to $403.1 million in 2009.
+Cash receipts for peanuts decreased to $69.6 million, due to lower production in 2009.
+Higher prices for cotton produced cash receipts of $33.1 million in 2009, compared to $37.7 million in 2008.

 Other Fruits and Nuts